Laurel dace

-The laurel dace (Chrosomus saylori) is a species of freshwater minnow native to the U.S. state of Tennessee.
+The laurel dace (Chrosomus saylori) is a species of freshwater ray-finned fish belonging to the family Leuciscidae, which includes the daces, chubs and related fishes.
+This species is restricted to the U.S. state of Tennessee.
 It was first discovered in 1976.
 A very rare species, it has only been found in localized populations in six small streams on the Walden Ridge portion of the Cumberland Plateau in Tennessee.
 It is found in six streams: the Soddy, Horn, Cupp, Young's, Moccasin, and Bumbee Creeks, all of which drain into larger rivers that eventually feed the Tennessee River.
 It is believed to be extirpated from Laurel Creek, the only other stream where it was known to occur.